-A family of four living in a 3-bedroom in the 14th arrondissement was looking for a house with a garden in the southern suburbs, between Antony and Bourg-la-Reine.
-Marie Esmieu-Fournel, property hunter at Home Select, identified a 95 sqm townhouse with a 120 sqm garden in Antony, negotiated from 602,000 euros to 565,000 euros, a saving of 37,000 euros (6.2%), in 8 weeks.
+A family of four living in a three-room flat in the 14th arrondissement was looking for a house with a garden in the southern suburbs, between Antony and Bourg-la-Reine.
+Marie Esmieu-Fournel, property hunter at Home Select, found a 95 sqm townhouse with a 120 sqm garden in Antony and negotiated it down from 602,000 euros to 565,000 euros, a saving of 37,000 euros (6.2%), in 8 weeks.

 Mission overview